What’s the first thing that comes to mind when we talk about wrinkle reduction and younger-looking skin?

 They just sit there on your face, drinking coffee and chatting, until they are washed off your face down the drain, along with your hard-earned money.

-Collagen is critical to keep your skin healthy and elastic and give it a plump, youthful look.
+Collagen is critical to keeping your skin healthy and elastic and giving it a plump, youthful look.

 Collagen production declines with age.